 Best Canadian Renewable Energy Stocks

-Going by the Dividend Snapshot Opportunity Score – a pure quantitative approach – the following are the top Canadian bank stocks.
-When the score is within a 5 to 10 point range, that’s when you really need to review the qualitative aspect of the company.
+Going by the Dividend Snapshot Opportunity Score – a purely quantitative approach – the following are the top Canadian bank stocks.
+When the score is within a 5 to 10-point range, that’s when you need to review the qualitative aspect of the company.

-Before we identify the top 3 stocks, here is the complete list of dividend renewable energy stocks.
+Before identifying the top 3 stocks, here is the complete list of dividend renewable energy stocks.

 Ticker | Ticker | Company | Market Cap | P/E | Yield | Aristocrat | Graph | SectorID | IndustryID |